samanthalclarke/USYD-Stats-Teaching-Template/README.md

 # USYD-Stats-Teaching-Template
-R-Markdown &amp; ioslides templates based on teaching material developed in Statistics courses at the University of Sydney
+R-Markdown &amp; ioslides templates based on teaching material from statistics units at the University of Sydney